-Abby Wambach is a two-time Olympic gold medalist, FIFA World Cup Champion, and six-time winner of the U.S. Soccer Athlete of the Year award.
-She has scored more goals than any other professional soccer player, male or female, in the world.
-An activist for equality and inclusion, she is the author of the #1 New York Times bestseller WOLFPACK as well as the new adaptation of WOLFPACK for the next generation.
-Abby is also co-founder of Wolfpack Endeavor, a training program that is revolutionizing leadership development for women in the workplace and beyond, and sits on the Board of Directors for the non-profit organization Together Rising.
+Abby Wambach is a two-time Olympic gold medalist and FIFA World Cup Champion.
+She was the United States’ leading scorer in the 2007 and 2011 Women’s World Cup tournaments and the 2004 and 2012 Olympics.
+An activist for equality and inclusion, Abby is the author of the #1 New York Times bestseller WOLFPACK as well as the new adaptation of WOLFPACK for the next generation.
+She is co-founder of Wolfpack Endeavor, which is revolutionizing leadership development for women in the workplace and beyond through her champion mindset, individualized coaching, and team-bound focus.
 She lives in Florida with her wife, Glennon Doyle, and their three children.

 WOLFPACK: How to Come Together, Unleash Our Power, and Change the Game by Abby Wambach

 Based on her inspiring, viral 2018 commencement speech to Barnard College’s graduates in New York City, New York Times bestselling author, two-time Olympic gold medalist and FIFA World Cup champion Abby Wambach delivers her empowering rally cry for women to unleash their individual power, unite with their pack, and emerge victorious together.

 WOLFPACK for the Next Generation (Young Readers Edition) by Abby Wambach

 In this young readers adaptation of her #1 New York Times bestselling book, two-time Olympic gold medalist and FIFA World Cup champion, Abby Wambach, inspires the next generation to find their voice, unite their pack, and change the world.